MultiSafepay/docs/content/my-account/manage-account/activating-payment-methods.md

 - All [pay later methods](/payments/methods/pay-later/)
 - All [wallets](/payments/methods/wallet/), except [PayPal](/payment-methods/paypal/)

-Email an application to your account manager at <sales@multisafepay.com>
+Email a request to <sales@multisafepay.com>

-For credit cards, Apple Pay, and Google Pay, include in the application your:
+For credit cards, Apple Pay, and Google Pay, include in the request your:

 - Average, minimum, and maximum transaction amount
 - Annual turnover in credit card transactions